Meet the Largest Snakes in North America and Discover Where They Live

 • Diet: Rodents, birds, frogs, and other snakes (including rattlesnakes).

 The Texas indigo snake is a glossy, non-venomous snake known for its iridescent blackish-blue coloration and its essential ecological role as a top predator in its native habitat.
-Growing up to eight feet in length, the Texas indigo snake is among the longest snakes in North America.
-It is diurnal, active during the day, and is highly mobile, often traveling great distances in search of food or shelter.
+Growing up to 8 feet in length, the Texas indigo snake is among the longest snakes in North America.
+It is diurnal, meaning it is active during the day.
+The Texas indigo snake is highly mobile, often traveling great distances in search of food or shelter.
 Its diet is diverse and includes rodents, birds, amphibians, other reptiles, and even other snakes.
 When threatened, it may hiss or release a foul-smelling musk, but typically relies on its speed to flee rather than confront predators or humans.

-Texas indigo snakes are becoming increasingly rare.
+Texas indigo snakes have become increasingly rare.
 Habitat degradation, particularly the loss and fragmentation of native South Texas brushlands, poses the greatest threat to their survival.
-Development, agriculture, road construction, and fencing limit their range and disrupt the large tracts of land they need to hunt, breed, and seek refuge.
+Development, agriculture, road construction, and fencing limit their range and disrupt the large tracts of land they need for hunting, breeding, and seeking refuge.

 Eastern indigo snake (Drymarchon couperi) lyin in grass.
 The Eastern Indigo Snake is the longest snake in America.